Definition

 μ= the population mean

-Why is calculating standard deviation necessary?
+Why is calculating it necessary?